13 Dog Friendly Landscaping Ideas

 Use Safe Mulch

 Most mulches are safe for dogs.
 However, according to the American Veterinary Medical Foundation, some veterinarians have expressed concerns about the use of cocoa bean shell mulch, especially for those with dogs left unsupervised in the yard.
 There have been some reports of dogs eating the mulch and getting sick.
+Get to know if it is safe for dogs to eat grass.

 Create a Border